javl/InstaxBLE/readme.md

 If you have a different model let met know if this code works for you.
 If it doesn't you can find some info on recording the bluetooth data between your phone and the printer [here (Android)](https://github.com/javl/InstaxBLE/issues/4#issuecomment-1484123671) and [here (IOS)](https://github.com/jpwsutton/instax_api/issues/21#issuecomment-751651250).

+### Alternatives
+Don't need Python and just want to print?
+With [Instax-link-web](https://github.com/linssenste/instax-link-web) you can print straight from your browser without the need to install anything.
+Working with one of the WiFi enabled Instax printers instead?
+Give [Instax-api](https://github.com/jpwsutton/instax_api) a try!.

 ### Installing and running